cayeborreo/spunky-potato/content/posts/20190809 - How close are we to UHC.md

 ---

 That sums about it.
-The rest of the afternoon was a health policy workshop, which frankly was very tricky to facilitate, and an orientation video regarding YAHR.
-It's basically a platform for youth advocates to be involved with health reforms, which is a great initiative to involve the youth and young professionals just starting out their careers in health care.
+The rest of the afternoon was a health policy workshop, which was a bit tricky to facilitate, and an orientation video regarding YAHR.
+YAHR is basically a platform for youth advocates to be involved with health reforms, which is a great initiative for the youth and young professionals just starting out their careers in health care.

 If you really think about it, getting involved with health reforms as a young professional actually makes sense.
-After all, we're the generation who's going to fall heir to the system that's being devised now.
+After all, we're the generation who's going to fall heir to the system that's being developed now.

 <figure>
 	<img src="/media/2019-08-09/panorama.jpeg" alt="Panorama shot!" />